 Dr Holt believes in the holistic treatment of all cancer patients throughout their disease trajectory, and with a special interest also in palliative radiation treatment, she established the first Australian Rapid Response Palliative Radiation Clinic and pathway for the first Australian advanced practice palliative radiation therapist at the Mater Hospital where she has a public hospital appointment.

-Her clinical experience covers a broad range of solid tumour malignancies within the abdomen and pelvis with special clinical interest in prostate, bladder, kidney, and anorectal cancers offering a range of radiation techniques including stereotactic body radiation therapy (SBRT).
+Her clinical experience covers a broad range of solid tumour malignancies within the abdomen and pelvis, with a special interest in prostate cancer, bladder cancer, kidney cancer and anorectal cancer.